Plaud-AI/plaud-sdk/README.md

 ## FAQ

 ### How to get a PLAUD device?
-PLAUD devices are available for purchase through our [official website](https://www.plaud.ai/) or authorized online retailers.
+PLAUD devices are available for purchase through our [official website](https://www.plaud.ai/) or other authorized online retailers.

 ### How to test PLAUD devices with my system?
 An appKey is required for secure device connection and access.
 If you don't have one, contact support@plaud.ai to request a test key.

-To begin testing:
+Then you can begin testing:
 1. Build and run the Demo app in the `examples` folder
 2. Enter your appKey
 3. Scan for and connect to your device